 |Associated Art Movements||Abstract Expressionism|

 Autumn Rhythm: Number 30 (1950)

-Possibly one of the most famous Abstract Expressionist artists to ever exist was American painter Jackson Pollock, who is widely viewed as the poster boy for the entire movement.
+Possibly one of the most notable artists of the movement to ever exist was American painter Jackson Pollock, who is widely viewed as the poster boy for the entire movement.
 Celebrated for his infamous drip paintings after being inspired by the works of Janet Sobel, Pollock worked to develop his style of dripping, pouring, and splattering paint in seemingly random ways onto his canvases.
 While the majority of his paintings are well-known, Number 17A (1948), Autumn Rhythm: Number 30 (1950), and Convergence (1952) are very respected.

 The signature of Jackson Pollock; Connormah, JAckson Pollock, Public domain, via Wikimedia Commons

 Pollock’s contentious art style became the topic of many debates, with critics wondering if his drip paintings could even be seen as art.
 While his techniques included slinging paint with sticks and other objects to create turbulent vortices of color and line, an article proposed the label of “greatest living painter in the United States” in reference to Pollock in 1949.

 The painting style he developed meant that he rarely made any direct contact with his canvases, as he used his body in an uninhibited way to produce whatever he felt in the moment.

 Portrait of Jackson Pollock, 1928; Smithsonian American Art Museum, Public domain, via Wikimedia Commons